ray-chunkit-chung/ml-recommendation-engine/README.md

 # recommendation-engine

 A minimal example of recommendation engine using Python, FastAPI, and TensorFlow.
 The model is trained on the MovieLens 100K dataset.
 Deployed to Kubernetes on AKS.
+The development environment is Docker Desktop.

 ## Install packages